 When you require an 80% loan to value (LTV) and is only offered 70%, it means that you have to fork out the remaining 10% in cash.

 Limits can be determined by the type of property like for HDB flat, commercial property, private property, industrial property, building under construction (BUC), etc. Even the district that the property belong to can affect LTV limits.

 When a borrower obtains housing loan quotes and offers that meet the required LTV, interest rates are the next feature that will be scrutinized between the different offers.

-There are packages that have increasing interest rate year on year, reducing interest rates year on year or having the same interest rates throughout the life of the housing loan.
+There are also loan packages that have increasing interest rate year on year, reducing interest rates year on year or having the same interest rates throughout the life of the housing loan.

 Read more about Singapore housing loan interest rates.